Underneath all of the pain in the world is a fundamental mistake: the mistake of contempt.

 The Social Nature Of Contempt

-Contempt can have a strong hold on us because it is something we learn from interacting with others and something that we can experience our whole lives.
+Contempt can have a strong hold on us because often it is something we absorbed from interacting with others when we were young and something that we can experience our whole lives.
 Since we are all social creatures contempt can make our break our social experience in life.
-Those who are marginalized and treated with disrespect like highly sensitive people may never find a way to enjoy the social side of life because socializing carries too much pain.
+Those who are marginalized and treated with disrespect like sensitive people may never find a way to enjoy the social side of life because socializing carries too much pain.

-When disrespect dominates the emotional landscape of our lives you may have to choose between being alone and putting up with what amounts to social and emotional abuse.
+When disrespect dominates the emotional landscape of your life, you may have to choose between being alone and putting up with what amounts to social and emotional abuse.
 Since this a choice no one wants to make or feel that they have to make it can create feelings of defeat, low self-esteem, and low competence.
 It can undermine self-confidence.

 Contempt And Social Control

 Contempt is an important instrument of social control.
 Contempt is a way to transmit social values to children without being explicit about it.
-Contempt helps define the behaviors and pursuits that will be socially rewarded or punished.
+Contempt helps express how behaviors and pursuits will either be socially rewarded or punished.
 Contempt is used to allow one a seat at the table of life or to exclude you.

 The Survival Value Of Contempt